Compare the best 7-seater electric cars

 Electric 7-seater cars FAQs

 There are only a handful of seven-seater electric cars currently available in the UK.
-We can expect other manufacturers to start introducing their own seven-seater EVs in the near future, such as the Kia EV9 and Volvo EX90.
+We can expect other manufacturers to start introducing their own seven-seater EVs in the near future, such as the Volvo EX90.

-The Tesla Model X is quite possibly the most spacious electric 7-seater SUV available.
+The Kia EV9 is the most spacious electric seven-seater SUV available.
 The Mercedes EQV is even larger and has more interior space, but it is an MPV that is based on a van.

 The Peugeot e-Rifter and Vauxhall Combo e-Life are based on the same architecture and are priced within a few hundred pounds of each other.
 They offer a lot of space and practicality for the money, and start at around £30,000.

-The Tesla Model X has a claimed 348-mile range, while the Volvo EX90 promises up to 373 miles between charges.
+The Tesla Model X has a claimed 358-mile range, while the Volvo EX90 promises up to 363 miles between charges.
+The Mercedes EQS SUV beats both with a range of up to 401 miles.
 It is worth bearing in mind that cruising at high speeds for extended periods as well as very cold weather will significantly reduce those figures.